 People and Animals

-I grew up in Paris, France, nowhere near a farm, and staying away from all cooked vegetables, and the only farming I knew of was endless wheat fields in my grandfather's farm in Tuscany, and making hay at my mother's family's farm in New York.
-Even as a child, I always wanted to be outdoors; in school I counted down the seconds to recess, and routinely escaped from home to play in the nearby park.
-When I was sixteen and a student at the Mountain School in Vermont, the world of homestead-style organic farming was opened up to me, and I knew then that I would grow up to be a farmer - I'd be outdoors in all kinds of weather, and could get my clothes as dirty as I wanted!
+Even as a child, I always wanted to be outdoors.
+In school I counted down the seconds to recess, and routinely escaped from home to play in the nearby park.
+In high school, I spent a semester at the Mountain School in Vermont, and the world of homestead-style organic farming was opened up to me.
+I knew then that I would grow up to be a farmer - I'd be outdoors in all kinds of weather, and could get my clothes as dirty as I wanted!

-In 2005, after years of volunteering, apprenticing, and working at all sorts of farms, I finally started my own farm on my family's land in New York state and have had dirt under my fingernails ever since.
+In 2006, after years almost 10 years of volunteering, apprenticing, and working on all sorts of farms, I finally started my own farm on my family's land in New York state and have had dirt under my fingernails ever since.

 Louis; Carpenter, Musician, Painter, and Site Archeologist